-Campus safety and security is coordinated by the University Police Department.
-The University Police Department consists of a force of 11 sworn police officers who have full arrest powers.
-The Department is an Accredited Law Enforcement Agency and meets all of the guidelines and requirements that are established by the New York State Division of Criminal Justice Services to attain and maintain the accreditation.
+Campus safety, security, and law enforcement is coordinated by the University Police Department.
+The University Police Department consists of a force of sworn NYS DCJS certified police officers who have full arrest powers.
+The University Department is an Accredited Law Enforcement Agency and meets all of the guidelines and requirements that are established by the New York State Division of Criminal Justice Services to attain and maintain the accreditation.
+The Department has been continuously accredited since 2016.
 As an armed police department, officers respond to all emergency and non-emergency complaints.
 The University Police Department serves as the primary law enforcement agency for the campus and coordinates all campus safety and security services.

-State University of New York police officers must meet the standards in New York State for police officers.
-The officers must have completed 60 credit hours of college and pass a state civil service test for consideration for appointment.
-All officers must have completed a basic training program administered by the New York State Department of Criminal Justice Services under the Bureau for Municipal Police and undergo continuous training to maintain and upgrade their skills.
-Officer's conduct foot, bicycle, mounted horse, and vehicular patrols on the campus 24 hours a day, 365 days a year.
+State University of New York police officers must meet all of the hiring and training standards in New York State for police officers.
+The officers must have completed a minimum of 60 credit hours of college, pass a state civil service test for consideration for appointment, meet stringent physical and psychological testing requirements, and successfully complete a thorough background investigation in compliance with the Professional Policing Act of 2021.
+All officers must have completed a basic police officer 4 training program approved by the New York State Department of Criminal Justice Services under the Bureau for Municipal Police.
+In addition, University Police Officers undergo continuous training throughout their entire career to maintain and enhance their skills.
+Officer's conduct patrols by foot, bicycle, horse, and vehicular on the campus 24 hours a day, 365 days a year.

-The objective of the University Police is to provide a safe environment for the teaching, research and social endeavors and to protect the lives and property of the students, employees and visitors of the college.
+The objective of the University Police is to protect lives and property and to provide a safe environment for the teaching, research and social endeavors of our students, faculty, staff, and visitors within our campus community.
 This objective is pursued within the framework of the State University rules and regulations and all local, state and federal laws.
 The investigation of crimes committed on the campus fall under the jurisdiction of the University Police Department.
 Our University Police Department has close working relationships with the Village of Cobleskill Police Department, the Schoharie County Sheriff's Office, and the New York State Police.
-This includes a Memorandum of Understanding (MOU) with the Village of Cobleskill Police Department in the event that a violent felony or a missing student is reported to campus authorities.
+This includes several collaborative Memorandums of Understanding (MOU's) with the Village of Cobleskill Police Department in the event that a violent felony or a missing student is reported to campus authorities.
 Should such a report be received SUNY Cobleskill's University Police would request assistance and work in conjunction with these agencies to conduct a complete investigation.